 Cities where you're most likely to have a white Christmas

 You can always ask Santa to deliver a white Christmas, but chances are, if you live in sunny California or Florida, you won't get your wish.
 But don't give up hope yet!
 We've seen Christmas miracles happen and there are 10 white Christmas cities where you're likely to find the most snow.
 If you're itching to experience a magical, snowy Dec.
 25, you'll want to live in or visit one of these white Christmas cities.

 Cleveland lands in the 10th spot on the white Christmas cities list.
 Here, you have roughly a 25 percent chance of experiencing a white Christmas on the 25th.
 Why not have a winter adventure ice skating at the Cleveland Foundation Ice Rink at Public Square?

 You may wake up to an average of three inches of fresh snow in this winter-white city.
 Oh, and if you want to make Cleveland your hometown, the average price for a two-bedroom apartment is $1,965.
 But can you really put a price on Christmas magic?

 9. Boston, MA

-Out of 135 Christmas Days we tracked, Bostonians have seen a white Christmas 36 times.
+Out of 135 Christmas Days we tracked, Boston has seen a white Christmas 36 times.
 That's a 26 percent chance of experiencing snow on Christmas Day as you walk the historic Freedom Trail throughout the city.
 This 2.5-mile walking trail might be dusted with snow as you pass sites like the Massachusetts State House, Quincy Market or the site of the Boston Massacre.

 You'll also catch sight of different apartments, where, in Boston, the average two-bedroom rent price is $5,031.
 In a city full of history, you might just experience a white Christmas Day, too.